-Corporate groups regularly volunteer at Alemany Farm as a way to foster team-building and give back to the local community.
-Getting your hands dirty helping to grow food is about as direct and rewarding as it gets!
+Before the pandemic, corporate groups regularly volunteered at Alemany Farm as a way to foster team-building and give back to the local community.
+Getting your hands dirty helping to grow food is about as direct and rewarding as it gets.
+So it is with great excitement that Friends of Alemany Farm welcomes small company groups back onsite for team building workdays!
+Gather up to 20 colleagues to enjoy an outdoors, in-person service-learning experience at San Francisco’s largest nonprofit food production site.

-As we are a volunteer organization, donations are necessary to keep the farm running.
+Donations are necessary to keep the farm running.
 In particular, gifts from corporate giving programs form a significant portion of our annual budget, so we encourage all corporate groups to make a donation to the farm as part of their visit.
-Donation checks should be made out to our fiscal sponsor, SF Parks Alliance, with “Friends of Alemany Farm” written in the memo line.
+Donation checks should be made out to our fiscal sponsor, Earth Island Institute, with “Friends of Alemany Farm” written in the memo line.
 Donation guidelines are available upon request.

-3. Date and times your group proposes to visit the farm (regular volunteer workdays strongly encouraged — see above)
+- Date and times your group proposes to visit the farm

 If you do not receive a reply within 5 days after you send your email, please feel free to send us a follow-up email reminding us of your group’s proposed visit.